skypather/GitTraining/README.md

 Add a few information to the README.md file
 Add one new line for Example branch.

-The is the final new change I would like to keep
+The is the final new change I would like to keep.

+This is for another new different Git function.